mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

     $ sudo apt update
     $ sudo apt install docker-ce docker-compose

-We also add the main server user to the Docker account, so Docker instances can be spun up that way.

-..  code-block:: bash

-    $ sudo usermod -aG docker hawksnest

 Next, we set up Docker to be automatically started by systemd.

 ..  code-block:: bash